Lime Lighter Technical Support and Tips

 Transferring Music from SharpEye to the Lime Lighter

-To transfer your music from SharpEye to the Lime Lighter you must use MusicXML.
+To transfer your music from SharpEye to the Lime Lighter using MusicXML, use the following instructions.

 In SharpEye, select File | MusicXML | Save As... and pay attention to where